27410/27410-2020-group-project-group-10-betacaroten-synthesis/README.md

 > Good luck!

 ## Project summary (<300 words)
+Beta caroten has a wide range of uses including the use as an food-adjetive and a precourser for various of molecules, making it an industrial relervant molecule for cell factory optimization purposes.
-We would like to use an excisting GMS to come up with engineering stradegies for beta-caroten production in the model organism S. Cervisiae.
+We would like to use an excisting GMS to come up with engineering stradegies for beta-caroten production in the model organism Saccharomyces Cervisiae.
 We are going to examine the beta caroten parthway and insert nesessary genes into the GMS.
 Next we will examine gene knockout target to optimize the beta-caroten production in S. Cervisiae.
+The Overall aim is to achive a S. Cervisiae strain for the production of beta-caroten for industrial use.

 ## Project overview
-Describe how your project is organized ...
+The introduction, literature review of compounds and project definition will be

+Two GMS for Sc. strin S288C has been identified.
+To choose the best one to work with, memote will be used.
+Since Sc. isn't a natural producer, the nessesary gene will be identified and inserted into the model for further engineering.
+Through gene knockouts and hence changinging expression levels in the beta carten pathway we will optimize the production of beta cartoen in Sc.